Robert B. Parker

-Parker also wrote nine novels featuring the fictional character Jesse Stone, a Los Angeles police officer who moves to a small New England town; six novels with the fictional character Sunny Randall, a female private investigator; and four Westerns starring the duo Virgil Cole and Everett Hitch.
+Parker also wrote nine novels featuring Jesse Stone, a Los Angeles police officer who moves to a small New England town; six novels with Sunny Randall, a female private investigator; and four Westerns starring the duo Virgil Cole and Everett Hitch.
 The first was Appaloosa, made into a film starring Ed Harris and Viggo Mortensen.
+The Jesse Stone books were adapted into a series of TV films starring Tom Selleck.